BnMcGn/paren6/README.md

 Paren6 is a set of ES6 macros for Parenscript.

 Many modern Javascript examples are given in ES6 code.
-While almost everything that ES6 does can be replicated in standard ES5, it often takes considerable boilerplate to get it done.
+While almost everything that ES6 does can be replicated in standard ES5, considerable boilerplate is often needed to get it done.
 This library is designed to ease the task of transcribing ES6 code into Parenscript, either by providing ES6-like macros or by documenting existing features of Parenscript that fill the desired function.